Albanians in Bosnia and Herzegovina

 They are an ethnic group recognized by the Constitution of Bosnia and Herzegovina.

 Albanians came to Bosnia in various historical periods.
-During Ottoman times many Albanians came to work or rule as pashas, and in modern time they came as seasonal workers, war refugees or sportspeople.
+During Ottoman times many Albanians came to perform menial labor and professions of lesser repute and in modern times, they came as seasonal workers, war refugees, or sportspeople.
 Many people descended from earlier waves of Albanian migration bear surnames of linguistically Albanian origin, but do not speak the language and are not considered to be Albanians therefore the number of 2800 seems a bit lower than expected.

 Clans

-Burmazi were an Albanian clan with a presence in Herzegovina.
+Burmazi was an Albanian clan with a presence in Herzegovina.
 Around 1300, the Burmazi clan emerged in the region as a semi-nomadic clan in the area near Stolac and Trebinje.

 History

 Middle Ages

 In the Middle Ages, Albanians lived in the Dalmatian-Herzegovinian hinterland, along with Vlachs.
-The Albanians lived as semi-nomadic pastoralists (sheperds) and often lived in non-permanent settlements (katund).
+The Albanians lived as semi-nomadic pastoralists (shepherds) and often lived in non-permanent settlements (katund).
 As time went on, the early Albanian inhabitants were more and more absorbed into the neighboring Slavic population.